h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 ![experiment-page](assets/experiment-page.jpg)

 7\.
-Select **Target Column**, then Select **default.payment.next.month** as the target.
+Select **Target Column**, then Select **default.payment.next.month** as the target column.
 As mentioned in the **Objective** section, we will be creating a classification model to predict whether someone will be defaulting on their next payment, in this case, on PAY7.
 We will be using part of the information in the dataset to train our model.

 ![target-column](assets/target-column.jpg)